Above: The Arcade Building proper seen from the north, with the Old Post Office in the foreground.

 The Wright building is simply designed.
 Strongly vertical brick piers reflect the obvious influence of the nearby Wainwright Building.
 Most ornament is concentrated at the cornice and street level.
 When new, the Wright Building was the tallest building in the city, and was nicknamed the "giant of downtown".
 Architects Eames and Young are noted for numerous commisions in St. Louis, including Cupples Station downtown and the long-demolished Lincoln Trust and International Life buildings.
 William Eames also designed the Red Water Tower in the North Side of the city.

-Time was not been kind to the Wright during the years of its abandonment.
+Time was not kind to the Wright during the years of its abandonment.
 Windows were left open, allowing free entry for vandals and the elements.
 The brick parapet wall was crumbling from water damage.
-The building's street-level facade has been plastered over with "modernizing" slabs, covering most windows and probably displacing whatever ornament may have been there.
+The building's street-level facade was plastered over with "modernizing" slabs, covering most windows and displacing whatever ornament was there.

-With the purchase of the building by Pyramid Construction in 2000, the Wright's future been brighter.
-The parapet damage has been repaired; fences blocking off the surrounding streets have come down, and renovation seems only a matter of time.
+With the purchase of the building by Pyramid Construction in 2000, the Wright's future seemed brighter.
+The parapet damage has been repaired; fences blocking off the surrounding streets have come down, and renovation seemed only a matter of time.
+Pyramid's subsequent collapse in 2007 was a depressing end to the building's latest saga; it remained in limbo in early 2009.